 With two locations in West Los Angeles, Design for Recovery is widely viewed as Los Angeles’ preeminent men’s sober living home.
 As a structured and gender-specific sober living house, Design for Recovery a greater variety of targeted resources and support than other sober living facilities.
 The property provides both comfortable and safe accommodations.
 Staff members are passionate about working with residents to help them build new relationships, develop new coping tools, and address underlying issues.
 At Design for Recovery, no matter what a person’s background is, long-term sobriety is achievable.

 At Design for Recovery, residents pursue long-term sobriety and work to develop new lives for themselves that are happy, joyous, and free.
 Design for Recovery was founded on the simple idea that addiction recovery entails more than mere physical abstinence.
 Residents cultivate a firm foundation of principles to live by, which include values like integrity, honesty, accountability, and responsibility.
 They also learn important life skills, form strong relationships, and begin to take concrete steps toward their goals.
-Our residents develop autonomy and independence — but they do so by learning when to ask for help and how to rely on mentors.
+Our residents develop autonomy and independence — but they do so by learning when to ask for help and how to rely on a sober mentor.
 By the time our residents graduate, they can stride with confidence toward more prosperous futures.
 Moreover, many of these alumni remain involved and continue to find ways to help newer housemates — even though they may lead busy lives with families and thriving careers.

 If you are ready to break the endless cycle of addiction and despair, contact us today.
 Recovery is possible.